ANNEX 2 - Conditions consistent with the operating schedule

 Refusal Log

-There shall be a register for the recording of all alcohol sale refusals, including
+There will be a register for the recording of all alcohol sale refusals, including

 attempted under-age sales, proxy sales, and refusals to those who appear intoxicated.

-Details to be recorded shall include the date, time, name (if known), physical
+Details to be recorded will include the date, time, name (if known), physical

 description of the person, the reason for the refusal, and names of staff involved.

-Any identification document coming into the possession of a member of staff, including security staff, shall be recorded in the register, including the name of the person/name on the identification document.
+Any identification document coming into the possession of a member of staff, including security staff, will be recorded in the register, including the name of the person/name on the identification document.

-The register shall be available for immediate inspection by any authorised officer of the responsible authorities and shall be securely retained by the licence holder for a for a period of 12 months from the date of the last entry.
+The register will be available for immediate inspection by any authorised officer of the responsible authorities and will be securely retained by the licence holder for a for a period of 12 months from the date of the last entry.

 Public Safety